ncoghlan/misc/notes/python3/questions_and_answers.rst

 What future changes in Python 3 are expected to further simplify migration?
 ---------------------------------------------------------------------------

-Most of the changes designed to further simplify migration landed in Pyton 3.5.
+Most of the changes designed to further simplify migration landed in Python 3.5.

 One less obviously migration related aspect of those changes is that the new gradual typing system is designed to allow Python 2 applications to be